shwhalen/targetfinder/README.md

 }
 ```

-This says to read settings from `eep.json` but to override the working directory, add window features, and make sure we aren't extending enhancers or promoters for this dataset since we are using separate window features.
+This says to read settings from `ep.json` but to override the working directory and add window features.